WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 ### Added

-- First official open-sourced release
+- First official open-sourced release (GPL-3.0 license)
 - Keys/codes for in-bot rewards, one time per user, either redeemable by one person only or by everyone until manual removal in `db/users.json` (user and economy database, not in the Github)
 - New command `/redeem`: redeems codes and keys available upon entered